tomjaguarpaw/H2/posts/git-survival-guide.markdown

   It might turn out you got some of the arguments wrong and then you can bail out early.

-* To split a patch in two
+* To split a commit in two

       CURRENT=$(git rev-parse HEAD)
       COMMIT=<commit to split>